Enroll Now

 • Picking trending topics unquestioningly: Avoid choosing a topic only because it is popular or trending.
 It may not align with your skill set or interests.
 Instead, pick a topic that is relevant to the current industry demand.

-• Not taking into account project scope: Selecting a topic without considering the time or work required can be a significant mistake.
+• Not taking the project scope into account: Selecting a topic without considering the time or work required can be a significant mistake.
 You risk missing the submission deadline.

-• Ignoring feedback from mentors: Not paying heed to your faculty or mentors’ guidance at the early stages of your project may result in having to make substantial revisions later.
+• Ignoring feedback from mentors: Not paying heed to your faculty or mentors’ guidance at the early stages of your project may require substantial revisions later.
 This may lead to wasted time and additional effort.

 How Your BCom Final Year Project Can Shape Your Career Path